IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Background

-where $r\left(s,a\right)$ is the immediate reward received after taking action a from state s. $Q$-Learning uses transitions sampled from the environment and dynamic programming to solve the Bellman equation with no initial knowledge of transition and reward functions.
-There are a few standard heuristics which enable $Q$-learning to model environments with large discrete or continuous state spaces.
-One of them consists in fitting the $Q$-function using buffers of experienced transitions which are large enough to prevent excessive correlations between observed transitions.
-In continuous state spaces, tabular $Q$-Learning is replaced by a parametric model ${Q}_\theta$ such as linear regression or a deep-neural network (DNN)~\cite{szepesvari2010algorithms}.
-In practice, the latter approach is referred to as Deep $Q$-Learning (DQL).
-Another heuristic consists in improving stability by keeping a lagging version of the model with recent parameters $\theta^-$, called target model ${Q}_{\theta^-}$, and using it to compute the temporal difference error (TD error): $r\left(s,a\right)+\gamma\max_{a^\prime}{{Q}_{\theta^-}\left(s^\prime,a^\prime\right)} - {Q}_\theta\left(s,a\right)$.
-The TD error is backpropagated to update the parameters $\theta$ following the corresponding $Q$-Learning update rule:
+where $r\left(s,a\right)$ is the immediate reward received after taking action a from state s.
+Q-Learning uses transitions sampled from the environment and dynamic programming to solve the Bellman equation with no initial knowledge of transition and reward functions.

+There are standard approaches that enable Q-Learning to model environments with large discrete or continuous state spaces (as is the case in this work).
+One of them consists in fitting the Q-function using buffers of experienced transitions that are large enough to prevent excessive correlations between observed transitions.
+In continuous state spaces, tabular Q-Learning (shown above) is replaced by a parametric model ${Q}_\theta$ such as linear regression or a deep neural network~\cite{szepesvari2010algorithms}.
+The latter approach is known as Deep Q-Learning.